A heuristic pricing and hedging framework for multi-currency fixed income desks: Spread calculation of a zero-value forward start CCS

-Equation (\ref{eq:eUV}) obtains the pricing error of the SCS model for the customized forward CCS as a linear interpolation between $e_{\overline U \overline V }$ and $e_{\underline U \underline V }$.
-This interpolation has good accuracy as it involves only the pricing error of the SCS model in between two well-calculated market points.
-On the other hand, the SCS model calculates the correct spread when the cross currency basis is zero.
+The second step follows from equation (\ref{eq:eUVupdown}) which calculates the error of the approximation of the spreads of the two contiguous CCS, $s_{\underline U \underline V}^{OIS}$ and $s_{\overline U \overline V}^{OIS}$, obtained from equation (\ref{eq:SUV_SCS_Cd}).
+Finally, the error made by the heuristic equation (\ref{eq:SUV_SCS_Cd}) for the customized forward starting CCS spread, $s_{UV}^{OIS}$, is interpolated between the errors of the two contiguous CCS according to equation (\ref{eq:eUV}).
+This interpolation has good accuracy as it involves the pricing error between two well-calculated market points.
 Therefore, the accuracy is not significantly lost by the error interpolation because it is indeed small.
+The spread, $s_{UV}^{OIS}$, would be correctly calculated and no correction would be needed when the FX forward is obtained from overnight cash and carry arguments.

-Equation (\ref{eq:sUVmkt}) finally obtains the forward CCS spread from the single currency setting out of equation (\ref{eq:SUV_SCS_Cd}), corrected by an estimation of the error, $e_{UV}$, which is obtained through linear interpolation between two accurately-estimated errors.
-This spread makes the net present value of the structure equal to zero.
+Equation (\ref{eq:sUVmkt}) finally obtains the customized forward CCS spread by adding to the approximated spread, $s_{UV}^{OIS}$, the error, $e_{UV}$, which is obtained through linear interpolation between two accurately-estimated errors.

-This way of interpolating allows sticking the valuation as much as possible to market.
-Approximations are only carried out on a very small contribution given by the error of the single currency setting.
-This error would disappear as the cross currency basis spread approaches to zero.
-Therefore, this pricing method naturally reduces to the single currency setting when the cross currency basis spread disappears.
+The interpolation of forward foreign exchange rates on a particular date is carried out similarly.
+They are priced according to the usual cash and carry argument applied to OIS curves according to equation (\ref{eq:XSCS}).
+The errors between the actual market quotes and this approximation are calculated as in equation (\ref{eq:eUVupdown}) for the foreign exchange quoted dates previous and following the date to interpolate.
+The error on the interpolation date is approximated with equation (\ref{eq:eUV}).
+Finally, the interpolated error is added to the $X^{OIS}$ estimation of the foreign exchange forward as in equation (\ref{eq:sUVmkt}).